Raidenkyu/FEUP-SINF/snif-be/DOCS.md

 }
 ```

-`turnover` is the value of Inventory Turnover
+`turnover` is the value of Inventory Turnover.
+Use 2 decimal places and it has no unit (it represents how many times we sell our entire inventory in the consired time period).

-`avgInvPeriod` is the value of Average Inventory Period
+`avgInvPeriod` is the value of Average Inventory Period.
+Use 2 decimal places and the unit is 'days'.